cosmos/cosmos-sdk/x/mint/README.md

 It can be broken down in the following way:

-* If the inflation rate is below the goal %-bonded the inflation rate will increase until a maximum value is reached
+* If the actual percentage of bonded tokens is below the goal %-bonded the inflation rate will increase until a maximum value is reached
 * If the goal % bonded (67% in Cosmos-Hub) is maintained, then the inflation rate will stay constant
-* If the inflation rate is above the goal %-bonded the inflation rate will decrease until a minimum value is reached
+* If the actual percentage of bonded tokens is above the goal %-bonded the inflation rate will decrease until a minimum value is reached